East Hills, New York: Bus

 East Hills is served by the n20H and n27 bus routes, which are operated by Nassau Inter-County Express (NICE).
 The n20H travels along the village's northern border via Northern Boulevard.
 The n27 travels through the heart of the village along Harbor Hill Road – as well as along Glen Cove Road.

 Utility services

 Natural gas

-National Grid provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of East Hills.
+National Grid provides natural gas to properties within the Village of East Hills that are hooked up to natural gas lines.

 Power

 PSEG Long Island provides power to all homes and businesses within the Village of East Hills, on behalf of the Long Island Power Authority.

 Sewage

-Most places in East Hills are not connected to a sanitary sewer system – although there were failed plans in the 1970s to create a sewer district for much of northwestern Nassau County, which would have included East Hills in the second phase of the $122 million (1972 USD) project.
-Accordingly, the overwhelming majority of homes and businesses in East Hills rely on cesspools and septic systems.
+The overwhelming majority of East Hills is not connected to a sanitary sewer system – although there were failed plans in the 1970s to create a sewer district for much of northwestern Nassau County, which would have included the village in the second phase of the $122 million (1972 USD) project.
+Accordingly, most homes, businesses, and other improved properties in East Hills rely on cesspools and septic systems.

-The few properties in East Hills which are connected to sanitary sewers are connected to the Nassau County Sewage District's sanitary sewage network, via its East Hills Interceptor line.
+The few properties in East Hills that are connected to sanitary sewers are connected to the Nassau County Sewage District's sanitary sewage network, via that system's East Hills Interceptor line.